 Chablias Antonio Gaudi, aka STONEY

-The picture below is of Chestnuts Carly, Finnegan x Cello daughter who was 6 years old, Oct 14, 2006.
+The picture below is of Chestnuts Carly, Finnegan x Cello daughter was born Nov 20 2006.

 Chablais Antonio Gaudi, aka Stoney, is our yellow male.
 Our girls are from our first labs going back to 1989,The English Sandylands line, Naiad Chestnutbelle, Cedarwoods Chestnuts Shiloh, Cedarwoods Chestnut Cinnamon Girl and our black male Chestnuts Shamrock Finnegan as well as our yellow boy, Could be Camper!
 These beautiful English labs as well as many other champion English Labs make up our labs pedigree.
 Chestnuts Labs have been breeding labs as a hobby for 20 plus years.
 We are very family oriented and our labs are raised with love and as part of our family.
 Quality not quantity is how we breed, a hobby breeder.